-We offer solutions based on our own technology which optimize operation, maintenance and reloading processes, reducing times and improving the investments made by our clients.
+We offer solutions based on our own technology which optimise operation, maintenance and reloading processes, reducing times and improving the investments made by our clients.

 We have a wide set of skills for multiple nuclear reactor technologies, which can be fully adapted to the needs of each plant.
-More information concerning our nuclear products and services can be found on the menu located at the right side of this page.
+More information on our nuclear products and services can be found in the menu located to the right side of this page.

-Tecnatom has projects running in more than 40 countries, in which it has shown its profound knowledge of every type of commercial reactor technology.
+Tecnatom has projects in over 40 countries, demonstrating its comprehensive knowledge of all types of commercial reactor technologies.

-From conventional BWR (boiling water) or PWR (pressurised water) technology available all over the world, to those plants with VVER (pressurised water) and RBMK (boiling water with graphite) technology which are seen in Eastern Europe, Russia and Ukraine, PHWR (heavy pressurised water) technology seen in Argentina, APR-1400 (pressurised water) plants seen in the UAE, AGR (gas and graphite) plants seen in the UK and other advanced design nuclear plants such as AP-1000 (pressurised water), and ABWR (boiling water) or other type of reactors such as the CPR1000 (pressurised water) in China.
+From conventional BWR (boiling water) or PWR (pressurised water) technologies seen worldwide, to VVER (pressurised water) and RBMK (graphite-moderated) technologies more commonly seen in Eastern Europe, Russia and Ukraine, as well as PHWR (heavy pressurised water) technology seen in Argentina, APR-1400 (pressurised water) technology in the UAE, AGR (gas and graphite) technology in the UK and other advanced design nuclear plants such as AP-1000 (pressurised water), ABWR (boiling water) and other types of reactors such as the CPR1000 (pressurised water) seen in China.

 Tecnatom has been ever-present in the development of new nuclear reactor technology, and we have provided support to the nuclear programs of various countries.
 This can be seen by our presence in the commissioning of the Lungmen ABWR reactor, the training of the AP-1000 personnel in China and the United States, our contribution to the nuclear programs in the UAE and China and the relaunch of nuclear programs in the UK and Argentina.